 Median Annual Salary

 Human resources salary ranges and jobs vary significantly, because they cut across a wide range of businesses.
-The U.S. Bureau of Labor Statistics names scientific and technical consulting firms as having the highest paying human resources salaries.
+The Bureau of Labor Statistics mentions that scientific and technical consulting firms offer the highest human resources salaries.
 According to HR Magazine, the highest paying career specialties include labor relations and organizational development.

 What's my earning potential?

-The BLS reports that the top 10 percent of those in human resources management earned more than $173,140, while HR specialists earned more than $95,380 and compensation and benefits managers earned over $172,450.
+The BLS reports that the top 10 percent of those in human resources management earned $183,590, while HR specialists and recruiters earned a median salary of $57,420, and compensation and benefits managers earned a median salary of $108,070.

 Is there demand for this career?

 Demand for human resources professionals is, on average, higher than the national job growth average for all other professions.
 The BLS reports that HR jobs opportunities should be best in the management of companies and enterprises.

 Take a look at the job growth projections predicted by the U.S. Bureau of Labor Statistics through 2024:

 - Human Resources Managers — 9 percent, a little faster than average